Turning Around Neighborhoods with a Loan

 To participate in the Community Residential Rehab Loan Program, your local government must have a signed Memorandum of Understanding with the Land Bank or be a not-for-profit corporation within an MOU community.
-You may borrow funds for structural, utility, cosmetic, landscaping and energy-efficiency improvements in conforming-use, single-family detached homes located in neighborhoods your community has strategically targeted for redevelopment.
-The total investment (acquisition and renovation costs) may not exceed market values.
+You may borrow funds for structural, utility, cosmetic, landscaping and energy-efficiency improvements in conforming-use, single-family, detached homes located in neighborhoods your community has strategically targeted for redevelopment.
+The total investment (acquisition and renovation costs) may not exceed market value.

 The Land Bank can work with you to acquire the property, but allows you, as borrower, to implement the improvements:

-- Your organization may acquire the property, or the Land Bank may acquire it for you through the Foreclosure Acquisition Program.
+- Your organization may acquire the property, or the Land Bank may acquire it for you through the Tax Foreclosure Acquisition Program.
 You are responsible for acquisition costs.